catenax/tractusx/coreservices/partsrelationshipservice/connectors_scripts/README.md

 # Interact with Connectors

 PRS API should be accessible via a consumer connector.
-An artifact linked to our API is created via a provider connector.
+An artifact linked to PRS API is created via a provider connector.
 This document explains how we can create an artifact and consume the data of the artifact through a consumer.

 ## Create a catalog and an artifact